 Welcome to the UCLA Ocean Dynamics Group website

-2016 Group Photo.
-Left to right: Aviv Solodoch, Yan Wang, Andrew Stewart, Ken Zhao, Julia Hazel and Zhao Xu.
+2017 Group Photo.
+Left to right: (Standing) Julia Hazel, Yan Wang, Jordyn Moscoso, Andrew Stewart, Josslyn Cai, Luna Bai, (Kneeling) Ken Zhao, Aviv Solodoch.

 Our research broadly addresses the physics of the ocean circulation, with an emphasis on its dynamics at high latitudes, particularly around the Antarctic margins.
 We study the ocean's intrinsic behavior and its interaction with the atmosphere, sea ice and ice sheets, primarily via the application of state-of-the art simulation tools.
 You can read more about our work on the Research page, and find individual researchers via the Group Members page.
 We also maintain a list of our group's scientific Publications.